shdwcat/vscode-tmlanguage/readme.md

 This package provides syntax highlighting for the SublimeText JSON/YAML tmlanguage files in VsCode.
 The syntax highlighting uses tmLanguage files sourced from https://github.com/SublimeText/PackageDev.
 Coffee script language information is sourced from https://github.com/aponxi/sublime-better-coffeescript/blob/master/CoffeeScript.tmLanguage

+### Note about this fork (pedro-w)

+The original fork (Togusa9) has not seen any activity since 2018 and unfortunately has a bug which causes it to highlight spurious errors in JSON files which are nothing to do with tmlanguage.
+I have been unable to get a response from the author via github.com.
+This fork contains a fix for that bug and some maintenance work covering the changes in vscode from 2018 to now.
+It also contains some bug fixes from user disco0.
+I hope to provide a standalong VSIX for download and, if there is interest, I can look into making it available on the extension marketplace.
+The best outcome would be that the original fork becomes active once again and, if that happens, I would be delighted to see these changes merged back if required.

+### Functionality

 This package can now convert between JSON/YAML and standard PLIST tmLanguage files.

 The functionality in this extension is inspired by SublimeText PackageDev, and the lack functionality around tmLanguage files, even though